Come Follow Me - New Testament

 The Roman method for conducting the census was to do it by city of residence,

-much as we do the census in the United States.
+much as we do a census in the United States.

 The Jewish custom required registration in the ancestral home of one's